ivan-rivera/sleep_rescue_api/README.md

 # SleepRescue

 TODO:
-- Display all days in the dashboard (even ones that were not filled in)
 - Learning center (design nav + the big write-up + re-org -- move outside auth?)
 - header pages write up
 - customize error page (400, 500, ???)